-If you have lots of spare time and you live right at the heart of the city, working as a delivery driver is an excellent under the table job for you.
-You could deliver packages for Amazon, or work as a delivery driver for apps like DoorDash and Postmates.
+If you have lots of spare time and you live right at the heart of the city, working as a delivery driver is another excellent cash job option for you to earn money on the side.

 You are in control of your own schedule, you can work as much or as little as you like, and you’ll usually keep all of your tips.
 You’ll use your own car in making the deliveries, but most companies would also allow you to deliver with a bike or scooter.

-Working as a tour guide can be an excellent side hustle and under the table job, especially if you live in a touristy area.
+Working as a tour guide can be an excellent side hustle and under-the-table job, especially if you live in a touristy area.
 Vacationers often hire tour guides to show them the local destinations and the best places to eat.
 If you have excellent interpersonal skills and know your area very well, you could consider taking this job.
-If you work for yourself, you’ll most likely to get paid right after each tour.
+If you work for yourself, you’ll most likely get paid right after each tour.

 Under the Table Jobs: Are You Ready To Get To Work?